CARV-ICS-FORTH/arax/README.md

 - Run applications...
 - When the controller terminates, you will have .hdr and .brk files for all procedures that run.

+## Vdf

+Vdf is a program located at the examples folder, allowing run time inspection of allocator statistics and breakdowns(and more to come).
+To be built it requires the Poco framework to be installed.

+After running it spawns a web server at localhost:8888.
+The web ui allows inspection of allocator statistics and breakdowns.

 ## shm

 Shm implements the vinetalk API/protocol over a shared segment